-Whenever we are at a crossroad, it means there is a choice.
-We must choose between two or more options.
-Making our own choices about what we do is important because it gives meaning to our life.
-These could be choices about things we like best such as going places in the community, keeping or changing jobs, spending time with friends, feeling safe, and having food to eat that is good for our health.
+When you are at a crossroad, it means you must choose between two or more options.
+Making your own choices about what you do is important because it gives meaning to your life.
+These could be choices about things you like best such as going places in the community, keeping or changing jobs, spending time with friends, feeling safe, and having food to eat that is good for your health.

-In a global economy giving emphasis to modernization and production where everything happens fast, we need to use as much observation and insight as we can in decisions we have to make on a day-to-day basis.
+In a global economy that emphasizes modernization and production where everything happens fast, you need to use as much observation and insight as you can in decisions you have to make on a daily basis.

-We use our mental ability to learn from experience, adapt to new situations, understand intellectual ideas and perceptions, and use knowledge to influence our environment.
+Use your mental ability to learn from experience, adapt to new situations, understand intellectual ideas and perceptions, and use knowledge to influence your environment.

 Perception and insight take time to develop.
-To speed up our progress in gaining experience or new skills and in applying practical decision-making, especially that business skills are limited in good decision-making, we have to make use of experience and careful thinking to find the right course of action.
+To speed up your progress in gaining experience or new skills and in applying practical decision-making, you have to make use of experience and careful thinking to find the right course of action.

-We frequently face an excess of information coming from different sources and of different worth.
-At times, we have to take a decision with partial information.
-To act in a capable manner, we must plan a reasonable future situation, decide on the result that is most advantageous to us, and then act.
+You frequently face an excess of information coming from different sources and of different worth.
+At times, you have to take a decision with partial information.
+To act in a capable manner, you have to plan a reasonable future situation, decide on the result that is advantageous to you, and then act.

-Rola Ruohong Wei and Jeffrey Yip wrote a book on Leadership Wisdom–Discovering the Lessons of Experience.
-In this book, they talk about the need of leaders to bring as much wisdom as possible to decision-making as they often find themselves torn between making quick but well-thought decisions almost all day every day.
+Rola Ruohong Wei and Jeffrey Yip wrote the Leadership Wisdom–Discovering the Lessons of Experience book.
+They talked about the need of leaders to bring as much wisdom as possible to decision-making as they often find themselves torn between making quick but well-thought decisions almost all day every day.

-Research on cognitive psychology says that people with the intellectual ability to make sound judgments, learn from common experiences, and embrace values that benefit them and others are considered wise.
-People who learn from the experiences of others as well as from their own, can often outshine others.
+Research on cognitive psychology says that people with the intellectual ability to make sound judgments who learn from common experiences, and embrace values that benefit them and others are considered wise.
+People who learn from the experiences of others as well as from their own can often outshine others.

-Investigating, considering, and careful thinking help us reach a clever approach to making decisions.
-Investigating takes our attention externally by having a dialogue with others, which opens us to valuable learning that people get from significant life events.
-Careful thinking takes our attention within, where an inner space is created that allows us to understand and learn from our own experience.
+Investigating, considering, and thinking carefully help you reach a clever approach to making decisions.
+Investigating takes your attention externally by having a dialogue with others, which opens you to valuable learning that people get from significant life events.
+Careful thinking takes your attention within where an inner space is created that allows you to understand and learn from your own experience.

-To investigate properly, we must find out who to ask, what to ask, and how to ask.
+To investigate properly, you must find out who to ask, what to ask, and how to ask.